wclr/lp-loader/README.md

   include?: RegExp | ((filePath: string) => boolean), /**
  *
- * Do not consider folders as labeled data.
+ * Do not consider folders as labeled dictionary data.
 By default `false` */ excludeFolders?: boolean
 }
 ```

+## Caveats

+There are currently some problems with created bundle's names due to the problem that chunk names are not always available during the Webpack build.
+But this probably is going to be solved somehow.

 ## How it works